Coach Your First String First

 Then, there are the benchwarmers.
 They are easier to identify than the stars because we find ourselves devoting most of our time and energy to them.
 They are the ones who are often late or have recurring “personal issues” that keep them out of the office or keep their work from getting done.
-When it is done, their work may not be on time or needs serious rework.
+When it is done, their work may not be on time, or needs serious rework.

 So, who should you spend more time with – the benchwarmers or the stars?
 If you are like most people, 80% of your time is spent trying to improve the performance of the benchwarmers, while 20% (or less) of your time is spent with the stars.
 But is that the most effective and efficient use of our time?
-After all, does Bears Coach Lovie Smith spend most of his time with the first string or the second string?
+After all, does Bears Coach Lovie Smith spend the majority of his time with the first string or the second string?

 The stars are the backbone of our business’ success.
 Let them know you realize their value and appreciate their effort.
-Create a rewards or recognition system for your employees to “feed” high-performance people who exhibit desirable traits.
+Create a rewards or recognition system for your employees to “feed” high performance people who exhibit desirable traits.
 It can be as simple as certificates of recognition or a lunch with you.
 Also, by establishing a system to recognize good behavior, you provide a way for everyone to measure their performance.

 While we can offer some guidance and direction, benchwarmers need to find their way to becoming stars or get out of the way of those who are willing.
 Give them some time and the guidance necessary to succeed, then evaluate their future in your business.
-Some will fly; others will fall.
+Some will fly, others will fall.
 This may sound harsh, but if your business is going to grow, you must focus your most limited and precious resource (your time) on harvesting the stars.